Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In summary, we proposed a PGLF pipeline for reconstructing high-resolution, accurate, and unambiguous 3D point clouds from a merely single group of high-frequency fringe patterns.
+In summary, we proposed a PGLF pipeline for reconstructing spatial-depth high resolution and unambiguous 3D point clouds from a merely single group of high-frequency fringe patterns, implemented in mainstream plenoptic camera 2.0 architecture.
 We conclude that our method's dual-high resolution enables LF 3D imaging to achieve dense and precise industrial-grade 3D measurements, and the reduction in the number of fringe patterns significantly improves scanning time efficiency.
-Additionally, our method reveals the potential trend in the optical structure design of a plenoptic camera, i.e., improving angular resolution rather than spatial resolution.

 However, there are several existing issues that warrant future consideration.
 Although our PSAD effectively overcomes depth-discontinuous issue in most cases, the result is unsatisfactory when the depth difference exactly induce a phase difference of integer multiple periods.
-Another issue of the proposed is the reliance on graphic process units in practical applications due to the high computational time. {
+Another issue of the proposed is the reliance on graphic process units in practical applications due to the high time consumption.